-Abstract.
-We study a new reconfiguration problem inspired by classic mechanical puzzles: a colored token is placed on each vertex of a given graph; we are also given a set of distinguished cycles on the graph.
+SUMMARY We study a new reconfiguration problem inspired by classic mechanical puzzles: a colored token is placed on each vertex of a given graph; we are also given a set of distinguished cycles on the graph.
 We are tasked with rearranging the tokens from a given initial configuration to a final one by using cyclic shift operations along the distinguished cycles.
-We first investigate a large class of graphs, which generalizes several classic puzzles, and we give a characterization of which final configurations can be reached from a given initial configuration.
+We call this a cyclic shift puzzle.
+We first investigate a large class of graphs, which generalizes several classic cyclic shift puzzles, and we give a characterization of which final configurations can be reached from a given initial configuration.
 Our proofs are constructive, and yield efficient methods for shifting tokens to reach the desired configurations.
 On the other hand, when the goal is to find a shortest sequence of shifting operations, we show that the problem is NP-hard, even for puzzles with tokens of only two different colors.

-Keywords: cyclic shift puzzle, permutation group, NP-hard problem
+key words: reconfiguration problem, cyclic shift puzzle, permutation group, generator, NP-hard problem

-1 Introduction
+1. Introduction